n16hth4wk07/n16hth4wk07.github.io/posts/CTF/abcctf.md

 :: Progress: [1728/1728] :: Job [1/1] :: 237 req/sec :: Duration: [0:00:11] :: Errors: 0 ::

 ```
-Cool we got the remaining part of th Directory, let's check it out on our browser
+Cool we got the remaining part of the Directory, let's check it out on our browser

 ![image](https://user-images.githubusercontent.com/87468669/194636120-b3c25bfe-f5fe-4d90-a7fe-a5424ab78547.png)